 Save on pet insurance for your pet

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-Your dog's joints take quite a pounding over the course of his life, from chasing after tennis balls to jumping in and out of your SUV.
-While this may not seem to be much of a problem when your dog is younger, as he ages joint problems like osteoarthritis are likely to become more of an issue.
+Your dog's joints take quite a pounding over the course of their life, from chasing after tennis balls to jumping in and out of your SUV.
+While this may not seem to be much of a problem when your dog is younger, as they age, joint problems like osteoarthritis are likely to become more of an issue.
 As the cartilage begins to wear down, allowing bones to rub against each other, the resulting pain can keep your dog from wanting to move around much.

-It important for you as a dog owner to understand the causes and solutions for joint pain to ensure you take the necessary steps to keep your dog's joints healthy throughout his life, especially as he gets older.
-This will help to keep him more mobile and in less pain, which in turn will make his life much happier.
+It important for you as a dog owner to understand the causes and solutions for joint pain to ensure you take the necessary steps to keep your companion's joints healthy throughout their life, especially as they get older.
+This will help to keep them more mobile and in less pain, which in turn will make their life much happier.

 Causes and Prevention of Joint Pain in Dogs

 While bigger dogs are at more risk of significant joint problems, all dogs are prone to them as they age.
 The problem is that most dogs are so stoic that they will not let you know there is a problem until it has become so severe that they have a hard time moving.
 The most common joints affected are elbows, knees, and hips.
 But beyond hard play and age, there are several other causes of joint pain in dogs.

 While not all breeds are subject to developmental disorders such as hip dysplasia, there are many that are.
 Dysplasia occurs when the hip socket does not form properly.
 In turn, this poor fit leads to arthritis as your dog ages.
 It is diagnosed with x-rays, and the earlier either of these conditions can be detected, the more treatment options may be available to you.